Sarah Siddons: Late career and retirement: Physical decline

 As noted in Campbell's biography, Siddons returned to the role some six years later, and in 1802 she left Drury Lane for its rival establishment, Covent Garden.
 It was there, on 29 June 1812, after 57 performances that season, that she gave what was credited as perhaps the most extraordinary farewell performance in theatre history.
 The audience refused to allow Macbeth to continue after the end of the sleepwalking scene.
 Eventually, after tumultuous applause from the pit, the curtain reopened and Siddons was discovered sitting in her own clothes and character – whereupon she made an emotional farewell speech to the audience.
 Some records stated that her farewell lasted eight minutes, others suggested ten, all indicating that she was visibly distraught.

 Siddons formally retired from the stage in 1812, but reappeared on special occasions.
 An 1816 request by Princess Charlotte of Wales to see Lady Macbeth brought Siddons out of retirement.
 Much older, Siddons was visibly weak, overweight, and was considered by some a "grotesque effigy of her former self."
 William Hazlitt, in his later accounts, stated that her performances lacked the grandeur they had shown in 1785: the "machinery of her voice is slow, there is too long a pause between each sentence [and the] sleeping scene was more laboured and less natural".
-As a result, according to Lisa Freeman, Siddons' "iconic status came into conflict with the aesthetic of authenticity that she cultivated".
+As a result, according to Lisa Freeman, Siddons's "iconic status came into conflict with the aesthetic of authenticity that she cultivated".
 Her last appearance was on 9 June 1819 as Lady Randolph in John Home's play Douglas.